clstoulouse/motu/README.md

 Example: tds

 ##### ncss
-Without this attribute, Motu connects to TDS with Opendap protocol.
+Without this attribute or when empty, Motu connects to TDS with Opendap protocol.
 If this attribute is set to "enabled" connects to TDS with ncss protocol in order to improve performance.
 We recommend to use "enabled".
-Values are: "enabled", "disable" or empty
+Values are: "enabled", "disable" or empty.

 ##### urlSite
 TDS URL